Tag: Japan (Page 8 of 12)

 Merseyside duo CHINA CRISIS are probably the most under rated band of their generation.

-Gary Daly and Eddie Lundon formed the band in 1979 as they were leaving school.
+Gary Daly and Eddie Lundon formed the band in 1981 after leaving school.
 While Daly played bass and Lundon the guitar, their interest in Brian Eno, particularly his ‘Before & After Science’ album and collaborations with David Bowie and Jon Hassell, led to their first synth purchase, a Yamaha CS10 before later adding an Octave Cat and Roland SH2 to their armoury.

 Continuing their fascination with Eno, the pair became influenced by TALKING HEADS which resulted in the first magnificent single ‘African & White’.
 Beginning with a stutter from a Boss Dr Rhythm, tribal rhythms played by Dave Reilly formed the backbone as an infectious bassline and haunting synth complimented an insightful political observation.